Florida Real Estate License Reciprocity: All States

 2. File the RE-1 Application: Complete the Florida Real Estate License Reciprocity Application on the Department of Business & Professional Regulation (DBPR) website and pay the fees.

-3. Submit Documents: Include a history letter or current license certificate.
+3. Submit Documents: Include a history letter or a current license certificate.

 4. Fingerprint/Background Check (DBPR) is required.